-(Adds comment from FTC Chairwoman Edith Ramirez, share price,
+(Adds comment from FTC Chairwoman Edith Ramirez, share price, other details)

 By Diane Bartz